JJ-Twigg/Joshua-Twigg-Portfolio-Of-Evidence/README.md

 A (Action): Practiced writing emails, structuring reports, and preparing presentations.

-R (Result): Achieved high accuracy in exercises, improving my clarity and professionalism in communication.
+R (Result): I Achieved high accuracy in the exercises, improving my clarity and professionalism in communication.
+I learned the techniques which are critical to communicating in a business environment

 # Interview Skills